silverhack3d/twitter-link/README.md

 # Twitter Profile Updater

-This project is a Next.js app that lets you update your Twitter profile using OAuth 1.0A.
-It uses PostgreSQL for storing user data and supports custom profile configuration.
+This project is a Next.js SSR (Server Side Rendering) app that lets you update your Twitter profile using OAuth 1.0A

 ---